vedran-/BabelSheet/README.md

 BabelSheet is an automated translation tool that leverages AI to deliver high-quality translations with comprehensive validation.

- - It translates texts from Google Sheets with their full context and builds an intelligent term base from existing translations.
+ - It translates texts from Google Sheets with their full context, builds an intelligent term base from existing translations, and automatically uploads the translations back to your sheets.
  - The multi-stage validation process combines local checks for technical accuracy (punctuation, capitalization, etc.) with AI-powered semantic validation that ensures translations maintain proper context and terminology.
  - Failed translations automatically re-enter the translation pipeline until they meet quality standards, creating a robust feedback loop that consistently produces superior translations.